-Bumpy roads and trails can cause water bottles to leap out of their cages, explains Jen Kates, CPT, a performance coach at Shift Human Performance.
-That's a big concern for urban commuters, gravel bikers and mountain bikers.
-I've had a few bottles fly off my bike on my own commutes, and it's never fun to go back and try to find your bottle.
+Bumpy roads and trails can cause water bottles to bounce out of their cages, says Jen Kates, CPT, performance coach at Shift Human Performance.
+That's a big concern for urban commuters, gravel cyclists and mountain bikers.

 Buy it: Amazon.com; Price: $39.99